dhannywi/Diagnosis_API/README.md

 #

 ## Data Description
-The Breast Cancer Wisconsin dataset includes data from hundreds of breast cancer cases to develop an effective prognosis for future cases.
+The Breast Cancer Wisconsin dataset includes data from hundreds of breast cancer cases to develop an effective diagnosis for future cases.
 For each case, the fine needle aspiration procedure was performed to take a sample from the cell nuclei present within the mass found on the body.

 From the sample, various measurements were taken, including the area, texture, smoothness, and compactness.
-Utilizing these measurements in the dataset, an effective and reliable prognosis can be made to determine the outcome of each case and to predict the survival status based on these features.
+Utilizing these measurements in the dataset, an effective and reliable diagnosis can be made to determine the outcome of each case and to predict the survival status based on these features.
 <br><br>
 <b>The dataset contains 32 attributes with information on:</b><br>
 1. ID number